GrandMoff100/HomeAssistantAPI/docs/advanced.rst

 How To Register Response Processors (Converters)
 ==================================================

-To register a response processor you need to import the Processing class and then implement the decorator.
+To register a response processor you need to import the :py:class:`Processing` class and then implement the decorator.

 .. code-block:: python